-Overflow from the Portal 1 LV50 sump will flow down ramp where it will be managed by the underground mine water management system.
-If the water level against D-CP5 reaches the maximum operating level, any water in the Portal 1 LV50 sump requiring pumping will also be directed down ramp.
+Until temperatures are consistently above freezing, flow from the Portal 1 LV50 sump will be pumped down ramp where it will be managed by the underground mine water management system.
+Once temperatures remain above freezing water will be pumped to CP5.